My Choice Software Review: A Detailed Look

 - Retail license: 15%

-Because price is the selling point for My Choice Software, we wanted to compare its pricing to Microsoft’s single-license pricing for the standard, most recent versions of eight software/cloud products listed earlier:
+Because the price is the selling point for My Choice Software, we wanted to compare its pricing to Microsoft’s single-license pricing for the standard, most recent versions of eight software/cloud products listed earlier:

 |My Choice Software||Microsoft||CDW|